rafaelab/Cosmonstants.jl/docs/src/index.md

 It has not been thoroughly tested for `BigFloat` due to annoying errors stemming from failing assertions in PhysicalConstants.jl.

-Unlike `PhysicalConstants.jl`, I disregard the distinction between `@constant` and `@derived_constant`, since this is completely arbitrarily (all constants could, in principle, be derived from a subset of them, although a few of them are manifestly derived).
+Arguably, one of the main functionalities is the possibility to decide between `Unitfull` and `Unitless` constants.
+The former behaves exactly like PhysicalConstants.jl, whereas the latter provides only the numerical values of the constants in S.I. units (as `Float64`).
+This is very useful for dispatching.

 ```@meta
 DocTestSetup = quote
-    using PhysicalConstantsExtended
+    using Cosmonstants
 end
 ```

 ```@autodocs
-Modules = [PhysicalConstantsExtended]
+Modules = [Cosmonstants]
 ```